-For anyone wondering which sit-down restaurants are currently hot in New York City right this second, you have arrived at the right figurative Internet place.
-What does “hot” mean, you ask?
-Well it’s safe to say that we put on relatively cute outfits to dine at each restaurant below (possibly even eye makeup and our “good deodorant”).
-A night out at one of these places—whether it’s for a casual catch-up with a friend or an impressive date night—feels overwhelmingly of the current moment.
-Many of them are brand spanking new, but we’ve also listed a couple of spots doing something noteworthy for the first time (like switching from tasting menu to a la carte, or setting up seating in the street).
+For anyone wondering which sit-down restaurants are currently hot in New York City right this second, you've arrived at the right internet place.
+What does “hot” mean?
+Well, it’s safe to say that we attempt to put on flattering outfits to dine at each restaurant below (and possibly even put on eye makeup and our “good deodorant”).
+A night out at one of these places—whether it’s for a casual catch-up with a friend or an impressive date night—feels overwhelmingly of the moment.

 Many of the restaurants below are brand spanking new, but we’ve also listed older spots doing novel and noteworthy things.
 And, as always, we aren't recommending any of these places simply for being sceney.
 We’ve been to each and every one of these restaurants, and we love the food they serve.